Under-21 EURO: Portugal and Denmark stay perfect

 Germany 1-1 Netherlands (Székesfehérvár)

 Lukas Nmecha equalised with six minutes left to keep Germany top of the group.
 It seemed as if the Netherlands were heading for victory when Justin Kluivert dispossessed Germany goalkeeper Finn Dahmen early in the second period to give the Dutch the lead, although the Jong Oranje could easily have been ahead earlier had Dani de Wit steered his close-range header into the corner instead of the post.
-But two minutes after coming on, Jonathan Burkardt produced some neat work on the right to set up Nmecha and although Germany could not get the win that would have sent them into the last eight tonight, they are still two points above the Netherlands.
+But two minutes after coming on, Jonathan Burkardt produced some neat work on the right to set up Nmech and keep Germany two points above the Netherlands.

 Hungary 1-2 Romania (Budapest)